urvi-maheshwari/urvi-maheshwari.github.io/_pages/publications.md

 - Yu, Y., Boni, I., Cheung, P.,… **Maheshwari, U.**, … & Barner, D. (under review).
 ManyNumbers 3: A multi-lab study of demographic correlates of early number knowledge.  [[psyarxiv]](https://osf.io/re39y)

 - **Maheshwari, U.** & Barner, D. (under review).
 Cross Linguistic Factors in Early Numerical Development.

+**Note:** Electronic versions of articles are provided to ensure timely dissemination of academic work.
+These can be downloaded for noncommercial purposes.
+Copyright resides with the copyright holders listed in each article.
+Files may not be reposted without permission from copyright holders.